sparkfun/SparkFun_Digi_XBee_Explorer_USB-C/docs/hardware_overview.md

 <!-- This section goes into detail about the various components on the product, solder jumpers as well as the board dimensions with a dimensional drawing exported from Eagle. -->

-## XBee Smart Modem Socket
+## Digi XBee Smart Modem Socket

-We've kept the XBee socket consistent with the XBee pinout, so this breakout board is backwards compatible.
+We've kept the Digi XBee socket consistent with the Digi XBee pinout, so this breakout board is backwards compatible.
 In order to take full advantage of this board, we recommend one of the newer Digi XBee boards.
 The [Digi XBee 3 Low-Power LTE-M/NB-IoT, GNSS, no SIM](https://www.sparkfun.com/products/22329) is a great bet.

 <figure markdown>